 Ans: String has been widely used as a parameter for many java classes, e.g., for opening network connection, you can pass hostname and port number as a string:

-• You can pass the database URL as a string for the opening database connection.
+- You can pass the database URL as a string to open the database connection.

 Since the string is immutable, it can be safely shared between many threads.
 This is very important for multithreaded programming.
-String immutability also helps in avoiding any synchronization issues in java.
+String immutability also helps avoid any synchronization issues in Java.

 State the difference between the new operator and without a new operator in a string.